 Unfortunately, you would be incorrect.
 Topo maps mark the summit at the northeast end of the plateau, so continue following the use-trail along the ridge.
 There are one or two sections that hang perilously close to the edge, but it’s nothing an attentive hiker couldn’t navigate.
 Just use caution.

 The summit plateau ends abruptly at the northeast peak, just beyond the summit elevation of 5742.
 Enjoy the views and the breeze, then return back the way you came, climbing back up and over the ridge between San Gabriel and Disappointment.

-Mostly excellent.
 Although many of the trail signs have been knocked down or have gone missing, with a map or good notes, it's very easy to know where you're going on this route.
-The ridge trail to the summit of Mount Markham is not on maps, and is steep and partially overgrown, but it would be very difficult to get lost on it -- you either go straight or off the side of the mountain.
+The ridge trail to the summit of Mount Markham is not on maps, and is steep and partially overgrown, but it would be very difficult to get lost on it

 From the 210 in La Canada Flintridge, take the Angeles Crest Highway 14 miles east to Red Box Junction.
 Turn right onto Mount Wilson Road and continue .4 miles to a very short paved / dirt turnoff on the right hand side, just past a fire safety sign.
 Park at the end of this road, making sure to not block the gate.